deepcam-cn/age-estimate/README.md

 - AFAD: https://github.com/afad-dataset/tarball
 - MORPH-2: https://www.faceaginggroup.com/morph/

-Download dataset into detest dir,and then use face alignment with face detector and landmark like insight face.
+Download dataset into dataset dir,and then use face alignment with face detector and landmark like insight face.

 ## Benchmark